pstefanovic/grpc-load-balancing/gRPCIstioGatewayMesh.md

 kubectl logs -f -l app=client -n istio
 ```

-Observe that client pod has 2 containers - client application as main container and istio-proxy as a sidecar.
-Note many
+Observe that the client pod has two containers - client application as the main container and istio-proxy as a sidecar.
+Many
-other things injected too - labels and annotations related to istio and prometheus, init container for rewriting
+other things got injected too - labels and annotations related to istio and prometheus, init container for rewriting
 iptables etc.

-Update server-routes to shift small percentage of traffic to server-v2 service:
+Update server-routes to shift a small percentage of traffic to server-v2 service:

 ```yaml
 ...